goiwai/hep-score/README.md

 ## HEPscore23 Benchmark

-HEPscore23 is a benchmark based on containerized HEP workloads that the HEPiX Benchmarking Working Group is targeting to eventually replace HEPSPEC06 as the standard HEPiX/WLCG benchmark.
-It is currently in a proof of concept development state, and consists of the following workloads from the
+HEPscore23 is a benchmark based on containerized HEP workloads that is replacing HEPSPEC06 as the standard HEPiX/WLCG benchmark.
+It is consists of the following workloads:
 [HEP Workloads project](
 https://gitlab.cern.ch/hep-benchmarks/hep-workloads):
 atlas-gen_sherpa-ma-bmk
 atlas-reco_mt-ma-bmk
 cms-gen-sim-run3-ma-bmk
 cms-reco-run3-ma-bmk
-lhcb-gen-sim-2021-bmk
+lhcb-sim-run3-ma-bmk
-belle2-gen-sim-reco-2021-bmk
+belle2-gen-sim-reco-ma-bmk
-alice-digi-reco-core-run3-bmk
+alice-digi-reco-core-run3-ma-bmk
 You can view the YAML HEPscore configuration for HEPscore23 by executing ```hep-score -p```.

 The benchmark will take 5+ hours to execute on modern hardware.

-**NOTE**: ~20 GB of free disk space in your Singularity or Docker cache area, and 320 MB/core of free space (e.g. 20 GB on 64 core host) in the specified OUTDIR output directory is necessary to run the HEPscore23 benchmark.
+**NOTE**: ~35 GB of free disk space in your Singularity or Docker cache area, and 320 MB/core of free space (e.g. 20 GB on 64 core host) in the specified OUTDIR output directory is necessary to run the HEPscore23 benchmark.
 If passed the ```-c``` (clean images) and